 I have new neighbors: the birds moved in.

 Flowers, butterflies, lush landscapes under shady trees, and vegetable gardens full of organic heirlooms are what we hope for when we put so much of our time and work into creating our little habitats.
 Today I noticed a delight I don’t always think about: the birds have moved into the yard.
 This garden has lots of native plants and trees and a little pond, but I was thinking more about pollinators and bees.
-But it’s mating season in the bird kingdom and looking around with an experienced birder I discovered a world I didn’t really notice before because I was busy looking at plants..
+But it’s the mating season in the bird kingdom and looking around with an experienced birder I discovered a world I didn’t really notice before because I was busy looking at plants.

-One sad part of the yard were the cherry trees mostly dead from harsh frosts the last two years.
+One sad part of the yard was the cherry trees mostly dead from harsh frosts the last two years.
 But a couple of weeks ago, this tiny (less than four inches high) little guy started to whittle a nest from a dead part of the tree trunk.
 It took quite a while for him to make a perfect round 1/8th inch deep hole but now all I see are his little tail feathers as he pecks and then kicks all the sawdust from his nest that is about three inches deep now.
 He is the hardest worker and whittles industriously from dawn to dusk.
 His girlfriend is seen flittering in the neighboring trees but he’s doing all the home building.

 Long resident in the neighborhood, a mating pair of chickadees has moved into an abandoned bird house hanging in view of the kitchen window.
 I’m not sure if mating has happened yet…there’s a lot of coming and going by both the male and female.
 But they are adorable and their classic “chick-a-dee” song is delightful over morning coffee

 Our city lost many trees from climate fluctuations the last couple of winters so a free Spring Cleanup weekend was announced so everyone cut put all the dead trees and branches in the street and the city would pick them up.
-Town was looking a little scrappy so we were happy about this.
+The town was looking a little scrappy so we were happy about this.
 The birds weren’t so happy.
 About twenty little house wrens were living in the mountain of downed limbs that waited for pick up.
 I guess these trees had been their homes.
 Several of them decided to quite literally become my house wrens.
 They have moved into the eaves of my wooden house, delighting me and entertaining my cats (who have to stay indoors in Spring.)
 Wrens make their nests from sticks and debris so they collect lots of little sticks and tiny piles of dropped or rejected sticks end up on the walkway from time to time.
 Next year I’ll put a proper wren house there.

 Now I see birds everywhere.
 Doves (non-native noisy ones) congregate in the neighbor’s tall trees.
 Little broken robin eggs post-hatching are deposited in the lawn.
-Hummingbirds flitter around the neighbors flowering horse-chestnut tree.
+Hummingbirds flitter around the neighbor’s flowering horse-chestnut tree.
 A neighbor spotted a bright oriole but I have to figure out how to lure them here.
 The morning mating calls are beautiful and loud….there’s a lot of mating going on in my neighborhood.

 I’m so happy to live in my bird community.
 Thank you to my native plants, shrubs and trees who help support them.
 Thanks to the insect pests that I tolerated that now feed the baby birds.